 2. A world with morally free creatures producing only moral good is such a world.

 1. Repent - Apostle Luke wrote, "Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost."
 (Acts 2:38).
-Repentance means that you have acknowledged your sin nature and you desire to change and live a holy life by the power of God's Spirit.
+Repentance means that you have acknowledged your sin nature and you desire to change, or more correctly to be changed by spiritual regeneration and live a life in relationship with God by the power of God's Spirit.
 This verse does not mean that water baptism is a requirement for salvation, but it is a sign of new life and obedience towards Christ.

-3. Remain - Scriptures show that we cannot lose our salvation, but many believe we can walk away from it.
-Though this is a controversial subject, it is not controversial to say that practicins any sin in our lives will break our spiritual fellowship with God.
+3. Remain - Scriptures show that we cannot lose our salvation, but many believe that we can walk away from it.
+Though this is a controversial subject, it is not controversial to say that practicing any sin in our lives will hinder our spiritual fellowship with God.

 In order to appropriate the saving grace of God and receive Christ's atonement, it's a good idea to repent with what's known as the "Sinner's Prayer."
 For example,

 "Lord, God, I realize I'm a sinner with no chance of reconciling my sins without the atonement of Christ.
-I wish to turn my life around, not to live for myself separated from You.
-I come to you not as a perfect person, but one willing to change.
-I desire to be surrendered to You God as my Lord and Savior.
-Please forgive my sins and fill me with Your holy Spirit, that I might be born again from above.
-And give me the power of Your Spirit in my life so that I might please you and fulfill your perfect will for me.
+I wish to please you, God, and I come to You not as a perfect person, but as a sinner seeking forgiveness of my sin and a new life in You.
+I desire to be surrendered to You God as my Lord and Savior, by the power of the Holy Spirit.
+Please forgive my sins and fill me with Your Holy Spirit, that I might be born again from above.
+And give me the power of Your Spirit in my life so that I might please you and fulfill your perfect will that you have prepared for my life.
 Amen."

 If you have made a decision to follow Christ, it would be encouraging for me to know this.
 And perhaps I may answer any questions you might have.
-You may contact me at the email address below.
+You can contact me by writing a comment at this blog, or at the email address below.

 References